audiomuze/tagminder/README.md

 | sbm |
 | xrcd |

-Whilst tagminder will never remove the versions for you, the table contains everything you need to be able to export those versions you're sure you want to let go of.
+Whilst tagminder will never remove the versions for you, the table contains everything you need to be able to export the directory paths of those versions you're sure you want to let go of.
 A bash script can then do the dirty work or you can work through it manually.
-Versions can be found in
+Versions can be found in the table _INF_versions.

 #### Pointing out missing metdata and other useful information
 Whilst assessing and improving your metadata consistency tagminder populates a number of tables along the way.
 All tables that begin with _INF_ as a prefix contain data you may want to peruse because they point to metadata or library issues you may want to address.
-The taables and their contents are described below:
+The tables and their contents are described below:

 | table name | purpose |
 | - | - |